Last updated: July, 2025

 We first identified that mental health was a key global priority in our Mental health cause area report.
 We then evaluated the impact of psychotherapy interventions in the Psychotherapy cost-effectiveness analysis.
 We first assessed the cost-effectiveness of Friendship Bench in our substantial update to our psychotherapy analysis in November 2023.

-In November 2024, we published another substantial update [link to come].
-We extracted additional studies, double-checked our extraction, conducted double risk of bias analysis, added monitoring and evaluating pre-post data as a source of evidence, updated how we weight the different sources of evidence, expanded our adjustments, expanded the factors that influence our confidence, and used the latest information from the Friendship Bench.
+In August 2024 we published an interim update.
+More importantly, in November 2024, we published another substantial update.
+We extracted additional studies, double-checked our extraction, conducted double risk of bias analysis, added monitoring and evaluating pre-post data as a source of evidence, updated how we weight the different sources of evidence, expanded our adjustments, expanded the factors that influence our confidence, and used the latest information from Friendship Bench.